waseemuddin/TerraformWithAWSBootCamp/ec2_efs_lab07/README.md

-# Create an EFS file system and mount it on an EC2 instance using the Terraform Modular Approch
+# Create an EFS file system and mount it on an EC2 instance using the Terraform Modular Approach

 This repository contains Terraform modules to create an **Amazon EFS (Elastic File System)** and mount it on an **EC2 instance** in AWS.
 The infrastructure is designed using a **modular approach** for reusability and scalability.